dthain/compilers-fa25/scanner.md

 Ensure that `make clean`, `make`, and `make test`, and continue to work properly.

+Update your development log to indicate what tools you used, what worked well, and what was challenging.

 # Turning In

 To turn in via github, please review the [General Instructions for Turning In](general).
 Make sure that your code is tagged as a release named "scanner".

-**This assignment is due on Thursday, September 14th at 11:59PM  Late assignments are not accepted.**
+**This assignment is due on Thursday, September 19th at 9:30AM**